Gathering the Elect

 [Harvest - Photo by martin bennie on Unsplash]

-His return will be a day of great finality, both for the righteous and the wicked.
-Furthermore, the New Testament speaks of only one future coming of the Son of God, leaving no room for more interim periods after his return.
-His victory will be complete.
+That day will be a day of great finality, for the righteous and the wicked, and the New Testament speaks of only one future coming of the Son of God, leaving no room for any interim period after his return.
+His victory will be complete when he appears.

-In the Parable of the ‘Wheat and Tares’, for example, Jesus pictures the final harvest when he will send the “reapers to gather up first the tares and bind them in bundles to burn them but gather the wheat into my barn.”
-He located this at the “end of the age.”
+In the Parable of the ‘Wheat and Tares’, for example, Jesus pictures the final harvest when he sends the “reapers to gather up the tares and bind them in bundles to burn them but to gather the wheat into my barn.”
+This will take place at the “end of the age.”

-The “reapers” represent angels sent to “gather all things that cause stumbling” out of his Kingdom and cast them into the “furnace of fire.”
-In contrast to the wicked, the righteous will be gathered and “shine forth as the sun” - (Matthew 13:30, 13:40-43).
+The “reapers” represent angels sent to “gather all things that cause stumbling” out of his Kingdom.
+They will cast them into the “furnace of fire.”
+In contrast, the righteous will be gathered into Christ’s barn and “shine forth as the sun” - (Matthew 13:30, 13:40-43).

 ACCORDING TO PAUL

-Likewise in Paul’s writings.
-In his first letter to the Thessalonians, he describes the ‘Parousia’ or “arrival” of Jesus when faithful believers will become the Apostle’s “crown of glorying.”
-He prayed for God to establish their hearts “blameless in holiness before our God and Father at the arrival of our Lord Jesus with all his saints” – (1 Thessalonians 2:19, 3:13).
+In his first letter to the Thessalonians, the Apostle Paul describes the ‘Parousia’ or “arrival” of Jesus when faithful believers will become his “crown of boasting.”
+Paul prayed for God to establish their hearts “blameless in holiness before our God and Father at the arrival [‘Parousia’] of our Lord Jesus with all his saints” – (1 Thessalonians 2:19, 3:13).

-When Jesus “arrives,” the righteous dead will be resurrected and reunited with those still alive, and together they will be “caught up in clouds” and “meet” Jesus as he descends from Heaven.
+When Jesus “arrives,” the righteous dead will be resurrected and reunited with those still alive, and together, the saints will be “caught up in clouds” and “meet” Jesus as he descends from Heaven.
 He will be accompanied by the “voice of an archangel and the trumpet of God.”
 At the sound of the “trumpet” the “dead in Christ” will rise from their graves – (1 Thessalonians 4:13-18).

-In his second letter, Paul describes the “revelation of the Lord Jesus from heaven with the angels of his power.”
-On that day, he will “render vengeance to those who obey not the gospel of our Lord Jesus,” and they will suffer “everlasting destruction.”
+In 2 Thessalonians, Paul describes the “revelation of the Lord Jesus from heaven with the angels of his power.”
+Christ will “render vengeance to those who obey not the gospel of our Lord Jesus,” and they will suffer “everlasting destruction.”
 In contrast, Jesus will be “glorified in his saints and marveled at in all those who believe” - (2 Thessalonians 1:5-10).

 In the next chapter, Paul explains the “Day of the Lord” and Christ’s “arrival” or ‘Parousia’.
-It will mean “our gathering together to him.”
-His statement echoes the saying of the ‘Olivet Discourse’ about the “gathering together of his elect.”
+That day will mean “our gathering together to him.”
+The Apostle’s statement echoes Christ’s saying from the ‘Olivet Discourse’ about the “gathering together of his elect.”

-At the “last trumpet,” the dead will be raised and those believers still alive will be transformed.
-Mortal men will “put on immortality,” and “death will be swallowed up in victory”, Death will be no more - (1 Corinthians 15:51-57).
+When the Last Trumpet” sounds, the dead will be raised and those believers still alive will be transformed.
+Mortal men will “put on immortality,” and “death will be swallowed up in victory” - (1 Corinthians 15:51-57).

-The “arrival” of Jesus will be accompanied by angelic activity and the “trumpet.”
-The righteous dead will be resurrected and gathered to him along with those saints who remain alive, and each of us will be transformed and receive our immortal bodies.
-At the same time, the wicked will be gathered for judgment and punishment, “everlasting punishment from the face of the Lord.”
+Thus, Christ’s “arrival” will be accompanied by angelic activity and the sounding of the last “Trumpet.”
+The righteous dead will be raised and gathered to Christ along with those saints who remain alive, and each of us will be transformed and receive our immortal bodies.
+At the same time, the wicked will be gathered for judgment and punishment.

-In each preceding passage, the New Testament refers to one and only one future “coming” or “arrival” of Jesus to gather his saints and judge the wicked.
-Thus, his return is foundational to and necessary for the completion of our salvation hope.
+Finally, the New Testament consistently refers to only one future “coming” or “arrival” of Jesus when he will gather his saints and judge the wicked.

 SEE ALSO: